Analysis: Euro zone advancing through obstacle course

-PARIS (Reuters) - Europe has cleared more obstacles on the road to containing its sovereign debt crisis and stabilizing the euro zone after Germany’s constitutional court allowed a permanent bailout fund to go ahead and the Dutch voted for pro-European parties.
+PARIS (Reuters) - Europe has cleared more key obstacles on the road to containing its sovereign debt crisis and stabilizing the euro zone after Germany’s constitutional court allowed a permanent bailout fund to go ahead.

 Coupled with a European Central Bank decision to buy short-term bonds of states that apply for assistance and abide by strict conditions, and with EU proposals for a single euro zone banking supervisor, Wednesday’s ruling clears the way for a concerted effort to draw a line under the crisis.

-However, there are still risks on the way to repairing the flawed euro construct, and Europe has yet to find a strategy to revive economic growth that would enable highly indebted states to reduce debt burdens and put the jobless back to work.
+However, political risks still lurk on the path to repairing the flawed euro construct, and Europe has yet to find a strategy to revive economic growth that would enable highly indebted states to reduce debt burdens and put the jobless back to work.

 Among the bailed-out euro zone countries, Ireland is inching its way back towards the capital markets and Portugal is doggedly implementing a tough austerity program, and has just been granted an extra year to achieve its fiscal targets.

-Greece, where the crisis began, remains an exception to the general mood of cautious optimism, but talk of forcing Athens out of the euro zone has abated for now.

-“If you look at the ongoing few weeks, I would say we see a light at the end of the tunnel,” Finnish Europe Minister Alexander Stubb said.
+“If you look at the ongoing few weeks, I would say we see a light at the end of the tunnel,” Finnish Europe Minister Alexander Stubb told Reuters.

-He cited last week’s ECB decision as well as the proposed banking union, the German court ruling and the triumph of pro-European centrists in Wednesday’s Dutch general election.
+He cited last week’s ECB decision as well as the proposed banking union, the German court ruling and expectations of a pro-European result in Wednesday’s Dutch general election.

-“If we get the next few weeks right we’ll have turned a corner,” Stubb said.
+“If we get the next few weeks right we’ll have turned a corner,” Stubb said in a television interview.

 Enthusiastic market reaction after the German ruling, with Spanish and Italian bonds rallying, shares rising and the euro hitting a four-month high, showed many investors believe the euro zone is finally starting to get on top of the crisis.